What's Trending in Valentine Nails for 2026

 Step 1: Prep Your Natural Nails (10 minutes)

 Start with completely clean, dry nails.
-Remove any old polish with acetone-free remover if possible (acetone dries out nails significantly).
+Remove any old polish with acetone-free remover if possible.
 File your nails to your desired shape—almond, square, or oval all work beautifully for this design.
 File in one direction rather than sawing back and forth to prevent splitting.

 Push back your cuticles gently with a cuticle pusher.
-I'm personally not a fan of cutting cuticles because it increases infection risk and isn't necessary for good gel adhesion.
-Just push them back far enough to expose the entire nail plate.
+Just push them back far enough to expose the entire nail plate—cutting increases infection risk and isn't necessary for good gel adhesion.

 Step 2: Apply Gel Base Coat (3 minutes)